CalebNoel/Alpine/README.md

 # 3308Summer21_300_4

 # Description
+  Ride-sharing website that connects users with identical destinations in the Colorado area.
+The website allows users to browse information on various hiking landmarks and ski areas.
+Information for hiking spots may include the length of the hike, terrain, level of difficulty, and altitude.
+Information for ski areas may include snow depth, snow type (packed powder, powder, etc.), and ticket costs.
-Ride sharing website that connects users with identical destinations in the Colorado area.
-Users can put in their destination with a planned date of travel and the website will match with other travelers.
-The website calculates gas cost and share-per-passenger given car information.
-The site will also function as a social media platform in that users have the ability to chat with their matches.
+  Users can put in their chosen destination with a planned date of travel and the website will match with other travelers.
+Drivers and passengers can create groups.
+Users can chat with their group to plan the trip.
+To facilitate cost-sharing, the website calculates gas cost and share-per-passenger given vehicle information.

 # Architecture:
 - The technologies to be used on the back-end include Express.js, and MongoDB which gets rid of using overly complicated SQL queries.